-- 1. Describe the serous epithelial surfaces that line the pleural, pericardial, and abdominopelvic cavities. - 2.
-Describe the histological structure of dense regular connective tissue (e.g. a tendon, ligament, bone) and give a gross anatomy example of each. - 3.
-Describe the histology of skin and its innervation and blood supply.
+- 1. Describe the serous epithelial surfaces that line the pleural, pericardial, and abdominopelvic cavities (cross listed with MCBG). - 2.
+Describe the histological structure of dense regular connective tissue (e.g. a tendon, ligament, bone) and give a gross anatomy example of each (cross-listed with MCBG)

+3. Describe the histology of skin and its innervation and blood supply (cross-listed with MCBG).